 Process which applications are tested for quality, functionality, compatibility, usability, performance, and other characteristics

 Commonly misunderstood acronym for Advanced Persistent Threat.
-You’re going to have to call us for the full definition, and what we do to combat it.
+Call RedLegg for the full definition, and what we do to combat it.

 RedLegg-created methodology that takes a holistic approach to risk management by focusing on 5 key components: Assess, Remediate, Monitor, Educate, Enforce.